NVIDIA/GenerativeAIExamples/docs/configuration.md

 :APP_VECTORSTORE_URL: Specifies the URL of the vector database server.
 :APP_VECTORSTORE_NAME: Specifies the vendor name of the vector database.
 Values are `milvus` or `pgvector`.
 :COLLECTION_NAME: Specifies the example-specific collection in the vector database.
-:APP_LLM_SERVERURL: Specifies the URL of Triton Inference Server.
+:APP_LLM_SERVERURL: Specifies the URL of NVIDIA NIM for LLMs.
-:APP_LLM_MODELNAME: The model name used by the Triton server.
+:APP_LLM_MODELNAME: The model name used by NIM for LLMs.
 :APP_LLM_MODELENGINE: An enum that specifies the backend name hosting the model.
 Supported values are as follows:

-  `triton-trt-llm` to use locally deployed LLM models.

-  `nvidia-ai-endpoints` to use models hosted from NVIDIA API Catalog.
+  `nvidia-ai-endpoints` to use models hosted using NIM for LLMs in cloud based API Catalog or locally.
 :APP_RETRIEVER_TOPK: Number of relevant results to retrieve.
 The default value is `4`.
 :APP_RETRIEVER_SCORETHRESHOLD: The minimum confidence score for the retrieved values to be considered.
 The default value is `0.25`.
 :APP_PROMPTS_CHATTEMPLATE: Specifies the instructions to provide to the model.